Call

 Standing Seam vs Ribbed vs Corrugated

 It’s time to replace your worn-out asphalt shingle or wood shake roof.
-You’ve heard about all the great advantages of sheet metal roofing, but which is right for you – standing seam, ribbed or corrugated?
+You’ve heard about all the great advantages of sheet metal roofing, but which is right for you – standing seam, ribbed, or corrugated?
 One is recommended for your home, while another is recommended for your barn or shed.
-As more Coloradans are replacing their asphalt shingle or wood shake roof, they’re questioning whether sheet metal is right for them.
-Below, we compared standing seam vs ribbed vs corrugated sheet metal roofing and try to help you decide which is right for you.
+As more Coloradans are replacing their asphalt shingle or wood shake roofs, they’re questioning whether sheet metal is right for them.
+Below, we compared standing seam, ribbed, and corrugated sheet metal roofing to help you decide which is right for you.

-Sheet Metal Profiles We Offer
+Sheet Metal Roofs We Offer

-• Ribbed
+Ribbed

-• Corrugated/PBC
+Corrugated/PBC

 What’s the Difference Between Standing Seam, Ribbed, and Corrugated Metal Roofs